 Play a movement listening game that involves listening carefully to and remembering multiple instructions.

-Make up a series of silly instructions – such as jump up three times, run around the tree and hop back with feet together – and see if your child can do them in the correct sequence and remember them all.
+Make up a series of silly instructions – such as “jump up three times, run around the tree and hop back with feet together” – and see if your kids can do them in the correct sequence and remember them all.

-Start with only two instructions for younger children and add more as your child’s age and skill allows.
+Start with only two instructions for younger children and add more as their age and skill allows.

 15. Bean Bags

 Bean bags are found in every preschool, and for good reason.
 They are an excellent resource for practising motor skills and you can use them in multiple ways:

 - Throw and aim beanbags into laundry baskets

 - Balance them on your head, or the back of your hand, while walking along a rope